sonaj000/3D-survival-Demo/README.md

-# 3D surival demo that utilizes a FeedForward Neural Network built from scratch to train and make decisions for the enemy A.I.
+# 3D surival demo that utilizes a FeedForward Neural Network built from scratch to train and make decisions for the enemy A.I. in UE5